iremkapucuoglu/p4b-website/content/en/what-is-goat.md

 icon = "code"
 page = "en/docs.md"
 pages = "en/_index.md"
-text = "Detailed information on the technical background and guidance for participation in the open source project GOAT." url = "/docs/background/"
+text = "Detailed information on the technical background and guidance for participation in our open source projects." url = "/docs/background/"

 +++